 Whether you are grilling or smoking, you’ll need a bed of hot charcoal to cook your food.
 You can still add cooking wood or smoking chunks for better flavor, but charcoal will provide the heat required to cook your food.
 Unfortunately, many home chefs struggle to keep their charcoal lit.
-After lighting it with a match or fire starter, the charcoal may ignite to produce a flame initially, only to die out shortly thereafter.
+After fire starters, the charcoal may ignite to produce a flame initially, only to die out shortly thereafter.
 If your charcoal won’t stay lit, the problem could be attributed to the following.

 It’s Not Dry

 If your charcoal isn’t dry, it won’t stay lit.
 Always use dry charcoal in your grill or smoker to simplify your cooking experience.
 Charcoal is naturally porous, so it’s able to absorb and hold moisture from its surrounding environment.
 If you store your charcoal in a damp area, such as your patio or even your basement, it may absorb so much moisture that it’s unable to light or stay lit.
 To prevent this from happening, store your charcoal in a dry, climate-controlled environment.